 - Title Drop: Happened in most of the books:A bird of that sort will repeat anything it hears.
 So Tony rattles along in two languages.
 A regular linguist.
 The ranchers round here call him the Chinese parrot.Chan gravely regarded the man from Scotland Yard.
 "It is not to be amazed at," he said, "that you have felt such deep interest.
 Speaking humbly for myself, I desire with unlimited yearning to look behind that curtain of which you speak."Charlie shrugged.
 "Time to be philosophical," he suggested.
 "You have perhaps heard old Eastern saying.
 'Death is the black camel that kneels unbid at every gate.'
 Sooner or later—does it matter which?""He was your loyal servant.
 You knew that he would protect you as he had protected you from your childhood.
 He was your keeper of the keys."

-- The Watson: Several of these have popped up; his sons took up the role in The Movies, and there was one in almost all of the books.
+- The Watson: Several of these have popped up; his sons took up the role in the movies, and there was one in almost all of the books.

 - Yellowface: Almost all the adaptions of the books to film, TV, etc. However, the actors playing his family such as Number One Son are usually actually Asian themselves.
+Also, in a bit of a Zig Zag, Swedish-born Warner Oland did not use yellowface makeup for the role of Chan, as it was felt his natural features sufficiently passed for Asian (Oland claimed some Mongolian ancestry on his Russian mother's side).

 - Yellow Peril: Designed specifically as an aversion.